When and How to Incorporate

 Reasons for incorporating

 Picture this: You started a small landscaping business a few years ago as a sole proprietorship with three employees.
 Demand was so great for your services that you kept hiring more people and taking on debt to purchase more equipment, and the number of customers has soared.
 But lately you've started to wonder: What happens if business slows and you can't pay back all the debt?
 What if a disgruntled employee or unhappy customer sues you?
-As a sole proprietor you're personally liable for any bad debts and legal judgments against your business, meaning that your home and other personal assets are at risk.
+As a sole proprietor you're personally liable for any bad debts and legal judgments against your business, meaning that your home and other personal assets are likely at risk.

 When you incorporate, you're creating a completely separate legal entity, one that can shoulder the liability burden you had been carrying yourself (or if you are a partnership, the burden you and the other partners were carrying).